antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ### Configuration

-In both cases for producing and consuming messages the configuration file is the same. `appsettings.json` consists of those sections: (1) settings to connect to the RabbitMQ server and (2) sections that configure exchanges and queue bindings.
-You can have multiple exchanges and one configuration section per each exchange.
+In both cases (described earlier) for producing and consuming messages configurations are the same. `appsettings.json` consists of those sections: (1) settings to connect to the RabbitMQ server and (2) sections that configure exchanges and queue bindings.
+You can have multiple exchanges and one configuration section per exchange.
-Exchange sections define how to bind queues and exchanges with each other using specified routing keys (or patterns).
+Exchange sections define how to bind queues and exchanges with each other using specified routing keys (or matching patterns).
 You allowed to bind a queue to an exchange with more than one routing key, but if there are no routing keys in the queue section, then that queue will be bound to the exchange with its name.

 ```json
 {